 In Iowa, anxiety and unpredictability cloud caucus finish

-DES MOINES, Iowa – On the eve of the Iowa caucuses, the Democratic presidential candidates hustled across the state Sunday trying to fire up voters and make one last appeal to those struggling to make a final decision about their choice in the crowded field.
+(AP) – On the eve of the Iowa caucuses, Democratic presidential candidates hustled across the state on Sunday trying to fire up voters and make one last appeal to those struggling to make a final decision about their choice in the crowded field.

-Vermont Sen. Bernie Sanders told several hundred supporters in a parking lot behind his field office in Cedar Rapids, where the event was moved after too many people showed up to fit inside, that high turnout in Iowa means he wins and low turnout will result in the opposite.

-"We are the campaign of energy and excitement," Sanders said.
-"We believe we are in a position to win tomorrow night" and that "gives us a path toward victory" over President Donald Trump.

-Polls show Biden in a close race in Iowa with Sanders, Warren and Buttigieg.
-Minnesota Sen. Amy Klobuchar and tech entrepreneur Andrew Yang are also competing aggressively in the state.
+Polls show Biden in a tight race in Iowa with Sens.
+Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts, as well as former South Bend, Indiana, Mayor Pete Buttigieg.
+Minnesota Sen. Amy Klobuchar and entrepreneur Andrew Yang are also competing aggressively in the state.

-Democrats’ deep disdain for Trump has put many in the party on edge about the decision.
-A series of external forces has also heightened the sense of unpredictability in Iowa, including Trump’s impeachment trial in the Senate, which marooned Warren, Sanders and Klobuchar in Washington for much of the past week.

 Many campaigns were looking to a final weekend poll to provide some measure of clarity.
-But late Saturday night, CNN and The Des Moines Register opted not to release the survey because of worries the results may have been compromised.
+But late Saturday, CNN and The Des Moines Register opted not to release the survey because of worries the results may have been compromised.

-Carol Hunter, the executive editor of the newspaper, said a poll respondent reported that a candidate's name was omitted when the person was asked to name a preferred candidate.
-The problem appeared to be isolated to one surveyor, the news organizations couldn't be certain, according to Hunter.

-A person at CNN told The Associated Press that name was Buttigieg’s, but it could have been any candidate because the names automatically randomize after every call.

-New caucus rules have also left the campaigns working in overdrive to set expectations before the contest.
+New caucus rules have also left the campaigns working in overdrive to set expectations.
 For the first time, the Iowa Democratic Party will release three sets of results: who voters align with at the start of the night; who they pick after voters supporting nonviable candidates get to make a second choice; and the number of state delegate equivalents each candidate gets.

 The new rules were mandated by the Democratic National Committee as part of a package of changes sought by Sanders following his loss to Hillary Clinton in the 2016 presidential primaries.
-The changes were designed to make the caucus system more transparent and to make sure that even the lowest-performing candidates get credit for all the votes they receive.
-But party officials in Iowa and at the DNC have privately expressed concerns in recent weeks that not just Sanders but multiple campaigns will spin the results in their favor, potentially creating chaos on caucus night.
+The revisions were designed to make the caucus system more transparent and to make sure that even the lowest-performing candidates get credit for all the votes they receive.
+But party officials in Iowa and at the DNC have privately expressed concerns that but multiple campaigns will spin the results in their favor, potentially creating chaos on caucus night.

-The AP will declare a winner in Iowa based on the number of state delegates each candidate wins.
+The Associated Press will declare a winner in Iowa based on the number of state delegates each candidate wins.
 The AP will also report all three results.

+Despite the late-stage turbulence and confusion, the candidates spent Sunday making bold pronouncements.
+Speaking to several hundred supporters in Cedar Rapids, Sanders declared “we are the campaign of energy and excitement" and said “we are in a position to win tomorrow night.”

+Warren, who is also rallying progressive voters, pressed her supporters to “fight back" if they ever lose hope.
+She directly addressed any questions about whether a woman can win, pointing to the 2018 elections as evidence that “women win” and adding “let's get this done.”

 Biden's campaign appeared to be trying to lower Iowa expectations, cautioning against reading too much into Monday’s results.
 Biden is hoping to sustain enough enthusiasm and money coming out of Iowa to make it to more diverse states where he hopes to draw strong support from black voters.
 His campaign is particularly focused on South Carolina, the fourth state on the primary schedule.